manuflores/bio_tda/tda/README.md

-### TDA
+### Topological Data Analysis

-Software module with wrapper functions to make topological data analysis in python.
+Software module with wrapper functions to make topological data analysis in Python.